neoedmund/dota2_dragon_chess_ai_autoplay/README.md

 * unpack zip file download from release section and unpack and run the `run_win.cmd` in it
 * start the minigame and make sure the dota2 window is not covered by other window
 * AI will play it.

+### troubleshooting
+* Align your Dota2 window with the red-cross, just like the picture below.
+* If you use desktop scaling of Windows usually on some large screen, reset it to 100% for this tool to function.
+* If you use multi-screen, put Dota2 window on the first screen.

 ## How to use it (chinese 中文)